Case Study: Guilford Community Park

 In 2016, the Guilford Community Church purchased an adjacent lot to its property.
 The Community Collaborative for Guilford was formed to develop a comprehensive plan for the land.
 In 2021, working with Stevens & Associates, the committee developed a plan for a park that would provide a place where all the residents of Guilford and surrounding areas could meet.

 This plan included a 24' x 48' timber frame pavilion.
-The pavilion was built on an existing slab where a double wide trailer once stood.
-The pavilion was created in Spring 2022 by Vermont Natural Homes in their 18th century barn in West Townsend, Vermont and built with wood harvested from southern Vermont and northern Massachusetts.
-In February 2023, the pavilion was raised with an audience of over 100 excited community members. $100 patrons were able to sign a pin and hammer it into place to cement their contribution to the campaign.
+The pavilion was built on an existing slab where a double-wide trailer once stood.
+The pavilion was created in the Spring of 2022 by Vermont Natural Homes in their 18th-century barn in West Townsend, Vermont, and built with wood harvested from southern Vermont and northern Massachusetts.
+In February 2023, the pavilion was raised with an audience of over 100 excited community members. $100 patrons could sign a pin and hammer it into place to cement their contribution to the campaign.

 “Being able to help design and install the Guilford Community Park over the past 18 months has been an incredible joy and privilege.
 I have met so many wonderful and supportive people in Guilford.
 I know this park will be a center for community for years to come.” - Dwayne Johnson, Guilford Park Board Member